 Warning: There is a danger of explosion if the onboard battery is installed upside down (which reverses its polarities).
 This battery must be replaced only with the same or an equivalent type recommended by the manufacturer (BR2032).

 3.4 Chassis Components

 Storage Drives

-The SC217BHQ+ chassis supports twenty-four 2.5" storage drives (HDDs or SSDs) in carriers to simplify their removal from the chassis.
-These carriers also help promote proper airflow.
-For M.2 SSD storage, see the next section.
+The SC217BHQ+ chassis supports twenty-four hot-swap 2.5" storage drives (HDDs or SSDs).
+Each node controls six drives.